Linear-in-temperature conductance in two-dimensional electron fluids

-To gain insight into the properties of $\Gamma(k)$, which are very sensitive to even/odd parity asymmetry and $m$ dependence in $\gamma_m$, we present numerical results for $\Gamma(k)$ obtained from the rates given in Eq.\eqref{eq:gammas_even_odd}.
-Fig.\ref{fig2} shows $\Gamma(k)$ vs. $k$ dependence that exhibits two distinct regimes.
-In the regime labeled ``Fermi-liquid (FL) hydrodynamics,'' $\Gamma(k)$ is $k$-independent.
-This gives conductivity $\sigma(k)\sim 1/k^2$ that agrees with Stokes hydrodynamics.
-In the regime labeled ``super-FL hydrodynamics,'' $\Gamma(k)$ obeys power-law scaling $k^{1/3}$.
-Temperature dependence of this quantity, shown in the inset, is $T^2$ in the first regime, as expected for conventional FL hydrodynamics, and is linear in $T$ in the super-FL regime.
-This matches the $T$ and $k$ dependence in Eqs.\eqref{eq:G_vs_T},\eqref{eq:sigma_Stokes}.
+The properties of $\Gamma(k)$ are sensitive to the even/odd parity asymmetry and $m$ dependence in $\gamma_m$.
+In Fig.\ref{fig2} we present numerical results for $\Gamma(k)$ obtained from the rates given in Eq.\eqref{eq:gammas_even_odd} The dependence $\Gamma(k)$ vs. $k$ exhibits three distinct regimes.
+Fermi-liquid hydrodynamics occurs at the smallest $k$.
+Here $\Gamma(k)$ is $k$-independent, giving conductivity scaling $\sigma(k)\sim 1/k^2$, as expected for linearized Navier-Stokes equation.
+In the `super-FL hydrodynamics' phase $\Gamma(k)$ obeys power-law scaling $k^{1/3}$.
+Temperature dependence of $\Gamma(k)$, shown in the inset, is $T^2$ in the first regime, as expected for FL.
+Yet, a linear $T$ dependence emerges in the super-FL phase, a surprising behavior explained below (see Eqs.\eqref{eq:G_vs_T},\eqref{eq:sigma_Stokes}).
+At even higher $k$ a ballistic regime sets in, with $\Gamma(k)$ linear in $k$ and temperature-independent.
+Notably, the $T$-dependent part of $\Gamma(k)$, while being small at large $k$, remains linear, explaining the robustness of the $T$-linear scaling even at lowest temperatures.